qbradq/sharduo/README.md

   * always stock 999 of every item every time you buy from them
   * have unlimited inventory
   * will buy anything
+* Mining
+  * automatically keeps mining until the vein is empty

 ## Feature Packages ##
 Below are feature verticals that I want to implement next in priority order.